marcottelab/peptide_elutions/README.md

 Expected result:<Enter>
 ![alt text](https://user-images.githubusercontent.com/32718019/189236527-15524bef-9682-4d47-a436-69203dcd0a1f.png)

-This example shows the terminal bias score (abslog2fc) for each Gaussian peaks for PUR2 (see Figure 4A in the manuscript).
+This example shown in the expected result above is the terminal bias score (abslog2fc) for each Gaussian peak for PUR2 (see Figure 4A in the manuscript).
 The higher score suggests the existence of the proteoform, but would require further manual inspection.
 Terminal bias score is used to narrow down the list of proteins to inspect manually.

+For example, this histogram shows the distribution of terminal bias scores for the proteins in a size exclusion fractionation of HEK293T lysate.
+As shown in Figure 4A, both full lenth and short proteoform of PUR2 can be detected through peptide elution profile.
+The terminal bias score for PUR2 is indicated by the red arrow.
+We recommend examining proteins with terminal bias score > 3 which ~150 proteins from this experiment, for example.

 ![My Image](example_files/tb_dist.png)